mmistakes/jekyll-theme-basically-basic/README.md

 # optional intro text below titles, Markdown allowed
 introduction: |
-    Basically Basic is a Jekyll theme meant to be a substitute for the default `jekyll new` theme --- [Minima](https://github.com/jekyll/minima).
+    Basically Basic is a Jekyll theme meant to be a substitute for the default --- [Minima](https://github.com/jekyll/minima).
 Conventions and features found in Minima are fully supported by **Basically Basic**.

 # optional call to action links
 actions: